h02lawal/Time-Series-Analysis-using-ARIMA-and-SARIMA-models/README.md

 I built another example with sample data which is supposed to simulate how a company can predict future sales based on past ad spend and future ad spend values.
 In the model we use an exogenous value ad_spend which gives an insight into how adding or lowering ad_spend will affect future sales.
 This also uses the ARIMA order of AR, I and MA.

+It should also be noted that a very good benefit of using this model is that it shows us the effect of seasonality and trend in data while also letting us remove each and viewing results.